 I really struggled with the feeling of division or separation that the topic of white privilege seemed to create.
 It seemed to foster the feeling of them against us or us against them.

-Racism has created a deep separation in our society long enough and I could not see how it could possibly be helpful to continue to create more division.
+Racism has created a deep separation in our society for such a long time and I could not see how it could possibly be helpful to continue to create more division.

-Again I brought all of this into meditation and asked for guidance and a new perspective because the one I was seeing was one of fear and separation.
+Again I brought all of this into meditation and asked for guidance.
+I asked for new perspective because the one I was holding was one of fear and separation.

 I received a beautiful vision and bigger picture that held all of humanity together in a beautiful loving embrace.
 I was shown the path to get us all to a point of renewed unity.
 The path will be a challenging journey full of triggers, upset and the appearance of division but it is the only way to heal all our collective wounds.